 The Framework acknowledges that current housing shortage extends to smaller units for social and affordable housing of mixed property types.
-To meet housing need 'in fill' sites will be identified for development, the Council will also seek opportunities to convert empty upper floors to housing.
+To meet housing need 'in fill' sites will be identified for development, the Council will also explore opportunities to convert empty upper floors to housing.
 Larger development sites will provide mixed use of retail and housing developments to enhance the towns and surrounding villages and create sustainable communities.

-The Housing Strategy will complement the Council's Regeneration Framework to strengthen housing links to the Town Centre Regeneration programmes by building the right property types and tenure to meet local housing need.
+The Housing Strategy will complement the Council's Regeneration Framework to strengthen housing links to the Town Centre Regeneration programmes by building the right property types and tenure to meet local housing need as identified in the Housing Needs Study.